-All company and product names are TM or Registered Trademarks ® of their respective owners.
-Windows 7 is a trademark of Microsoft Corporation.
-Lion, Core Audio and Bonjour, the Bonjour logo, and the Bonjour symbol are trademarks of Apple Computer, Inc. RAVENNA is a registered trademark of ALC NetworX GmbH and is used here under licence.
+All company and product names are [TM] or Registered Trademarks ® of their respective owners.
+Windows 7 and Windows 10 are a trademark of Microsoft Corporation.
+Bonjour and the Bonjour symbol are trademarks of Apple Computer, Inc. RAVENNA is a registered trademark of ALC NetworX GmbH and is used here under license.